cmccomb/do/src/lib/planning/README.md

 1. **Tool + schema discovery:** `planner.sh` loads tool registrations and the planner JSON schema so the model knows what actions exist and how to call them.
 2. **Search query rephrasing:** `rephrasing.sh` asks a lightweight Qwen3 1.7B model to
-   generate 1–3 focused web search queries derived from the user's request.
-The output is strictly validated (non-empty JSON list, max three strings) with automatic fallback to the original query when validation fails.
+   generate 1–3 focused web search queries derived from the user's request. llama.cpp constrains decoding with a JSON schema, and the output is validated (non-empty JSON list, max three strings) with automatic fallback to the original query when validation fails.
 3. **Context collection:** `planner_fetch_search_context` executes a web search for each rephrased query and aggregates the results into a prompt-ready summary that the planner can cite when drafting an outline.